vatesfr/xen-orchestra/packages/xo-server-test-plugin/README.md

 ## Documentation

-### The life cycle of plugins
+### Plugin life cyle

-#### First step: Initialising plugins
+#### Initialization

-When the xo-server start, he initialize and load plugins.
+When xo-server starts, it initializes and loads plugins.
 Then, he recuperates the configuration schema and the test schema to store them.

-#### Second step: Get schemas
+#### Get schemas

 The xo-web recuperates the configuration schema and the test schema from xo-server to generate a UI.

-#### Third step: Test configuration schema
+#### Test configuration

-Xo-web send an object which contains the configuration schema and the test schema to xo-server for testing the configuration and saving it if successful.
+Xo-web send data to xo-server for testing the configuration and saving it if successful.

 ### Principal Methods